arvindd/.emacs.d/README.md

 # Dynamically created directories
 The autosaves of emacs get into `<emacshome>/.emacsautosaves` and all the emacs backups get into `<emacshome>/.emacssaves`.
 These directories are automatically created when you use emacs for the first time.
 By moving the autosaves and backups to this location, we will avoid having such files strewn in all our filesystem locations.
 What will still be created in the same directory as your opened file is the lock file created by emacs (starting with .#) to avoid multiple instances of emacs accessing the same file.
 You can switch off creation of such lock files by uncommenting the line that mentions so in `init.el`.

+# Comments in the setting files
+All the *.el files in the repo have lots of comments - so it is easy to change the settings as hinted by the comments.
+Feel free to make this your own!